João Henriques (football manager)

-João Alexandre Oliveira Nunes Henriques (born 31 October 1972) is a Portuguese professional football manager who was most recently in charge of Polish club Radomiak Radom.
+João Alexandre Oliveira Nunes Henriques (born 31 October 1972) is a Portuguese professional football manager who is currently in charge of Primeira Liga club AVS.

 Without having played football competitively, he started coaching in the Portuguese lower leagues before joining second-tier Leixões in 2017.
 He has managed five clubs in the Primeira Liga, most successfully at Santa Clara.

 Managerial career

 Early career

 Born in Tomar, Santarém District, Henriques spent his earlier career in the amateur leagues of Portugal.
 He then worked as assistant manager and in youth academies in Saudi Arabia and the United Arab Emirates.
 He returned home in July 2015 to take the job at Fátima, and won the Santarém Football Association's district league in his first season for promotion to the national third tier.
 He was dismissed on 1 November 2016 with the club fourth after four wins and a draw from seven games.

 Henriques was assistant manager to Daniel Kenedy at Leixões of LigaPro, and succeeded him on 22 August 2017 after only three games of the season.
 The next day on his professional debut, the club from Matosinhos won by a single goal at home to neighbours Porto B; he dedicated the win to Kenedy.